clawpack/geoclaw/examples/tsunami/chile2010_fgmax-fgout/README.rst

 provides tools for reading frames and producing arrays that can then be worked with directly.

-An example of how this might be done is provided in `make_fgout_animation.py`, which reads in all the frames of fgout data and produces an animation as a stand-alone mp4 file.
+An example of how this might be done is provided in `plot_fgout.py`, where a single frame is plotted.
+The sample code in `make_fgout_animation.py` reads in all the frames of fgout data and produces an animation as a stand-alone mp4 file.
 The use of fgout grids provides a way to produce frequent outputs on a fixed grid resolution, as often desired for making smooth animations of a portion of